The Forest

 The ‘pond’ was further dug out to allow for water flow and filled with a powder that sealed the base to eliminate water loss through the ground.
 A small ‘rock fountain’ for water movement was installed.

-Placement of large boulders from the property were re-located into the Edible Forest for interest and seating.
+Placement of large boulders from the property was re-located into the Edible Forest for interest and seating.

 STAGE 6: Final Stage - 2017